009 Re:Cyborg: Development

-A 3DCG movie, produced by Production I.G. and Sanzigen in partnership with Ishimori Entertainment, was released on October 27, 2012.
+The 2010 3DCG short 009: The Reopening directed by Mamoru Oshii served as a lead in to this project.
+The 3DCG movie, produced by Production I.G. and Sanzigen in partnership with Ishimori Entertainment, was released on October 27, 2012 in Japan.
 Kenji Kamiyama is the director and writer.
 Kenji Kawai, who has worked before with Kamiyama on Moribito: Guardian of the Spirit and Eden of the East, is composing the music.
-The film was released in Japan on October 27, 2012.
-It will also open simultaneously in more than five Asian regions, including Hong Kong, Taiwan, Singapore, Malaysia, and South Korea.
-A manga adaptation by Gatou Asou, character designer for Moribito and Occult Academy, is currently being serialized in Square Enix's Monthly Big Gangan.
+It also opened simultaneously in more than five Asian regions, including Hong Kong, Taiwan, Singapore, Malaysia, and South Korea.
+An expanded and somewhat different six-volume manga adaptation by Gatou Asou, character designer for Moribito and Occult Academy, was serialized in Square Enix's Monthly Big Gangan from 2012 to 2015.
 The UK anime distributor Anime Limited has announced that they have acquired the movie and will produce an English dub at NYAV Post.
 Madman Entertainment also has rights to release the film in Australia and New Zealand.
 At Anime Expo 2013, Funimation had announced that they acquired the film for North America.
 For the UK release of 009 Re:Cyborg was delayed during January 2014 due to a delay in the completion of the English dub of the film and still waiting on an updated delivery date for this and can't give a firm date yet.

 The film was heavily influenced by Mamoru Oshii's cancelled Lupin the Third film, reusing elements of its plot such as the angel fossils, the giant tower in Tokyo, and the questioning of the main character's identity.